 Anyone who appreciates a good cup of coffee will love receiving a package from Craft Coffee ($30 for one month).
 Every box consists of coffee from three different artisanal roasters, as well as brewing tips and tasting notes.

 The perfect brew begins with the right temperature of water.
-Although a splurge, the Bonavita Gooseneck Electric Variable Temperature Kettle ($100) boils water to various temperatures and features that coveted spout to wash ground beans down from the sides of the coffee filter when brewing pour-over coffee.
-However, if it's too expensive to rationalize, there's always the Hario Coffee Drip Kettle Buono ($67) that heats up water over the stove top.
+Although a splurge, the Bonavita Gooseneck Electric Variable Temperature Kettle ($60) boils water to various temperatures and features that coveted spout to wash ground beans down from the sides of the coffee filter when brewing pour-over coffee.
+However, if it's too expensive to rationalize, there's always the Hario Coffee Drip Kettle Buono ($38, originally $67) that heats up water over the stovetop.

 Manual Coffee Grinder